 WANT TO BUY RARE AND UNUSUAL SEEDS?
 THEN CLICK HERE FOR THE 'SEEDS OF EADEN' SEED SHOP

 The snow leopard is arguably one of the worlds most beautiful and exotic big cats, and yet we know so little about them.
-Worst still, their exquisite beauty has also put them at risk from extinction due to loss of habitat and being hunted for their highly prized, long, thick fur.
+Worse still, their exquisite beauty has also put them at risk from extinction due to loss of habitat and being hunted for their highly prized, long, thick fur.

 So what do snow leopards prey on?